MBA in Consulting: Career Path

 Career Options

-An MBA in Consulting can open up a wide range of career opportunities in consulting and beyond.
+An MBA in Consulting can open up many career opportunities in consulting and beyond.
 Here are 15 examples of career options that graduates of an MBA in Consulting program may pursue:

 • Management consultant